‘Internationally Accredited’ Pet Cremation Operator Can’t Authenticate Remains & Accreditor Has No Complaints Process

 - "Compassionate, High-Quality Care: Services are delivered with dignity, respect, and the utmost care for both the pet and the family."

-Yet my experience LINK TO STORY - Are These Harry’s Ashes?
-Or Aren’t They? - as their customer and the owner of my beloved Harry - was very, very different.
+Yet my experience - as their customer and the owner of my beloved Harry - was very, very different.

-According to the United States-based IAOPCC's website, its accreditation program is a "globally recognized and industry-approved initiative," outlining established procedures for each step of the pet cremation process.
+According to the United States-based IAOPCC's website, its accreditation program is a "globally recognised and industry-approved initiative," outlining established procedures for each step of the pet cremation process.

 It further claims that their program "provides pet owners and the industry with a reliable assurance of integrity in pet aftercare practices, offering protection through its comprehensive standards and inspection process."